Policies

 E-newsletter

 If a user wishes to subscribe to our newsletter, we require an email address and name only.
 Users have the option to sign up for additional mailings by providing their postal address.
-You can subscribe or unsubscribe from the newsletter by emailing info@nstreetvillage.org with REMOVE in the subject headline.
+You can subscribe or unsubscribe from the newsletter by emailing communications@nstreetvillage.org with REMOVE in the subject line.

 Links

 This site contains links to other sites.
-Please be aware the N Street Village does not claim any responsibility for the privacy practices of other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each website they visit which collects personally identifiable information.
+Please be aware N Street Village does not claim any responsibility for the privacy practices of other sites.
+We encourage our users to be aware when they leave our site and to read the privacy statements of each website they visit that collects personally identifiable information.
 This privacy statement applies solely to information collected by nstreetvillage.org.

 Security